grant/interview-questions/README.md

 Write a string compression algorithm that uses the count of sequential characters to shorten the string. e.g. "aabbcccdd" -> "a2b2c3d2"

-### removeLinkedListDuplicates
+### queueFromStacks
-Remove duplicates from a linked list.
+Implement a queue using two stacks